-Cobalt’s instruments for pharmaceutical analysis dramatically reduce costs in Quality Control
+Agilent, formerly Cobalt Light Systems, develops instruments for pharmaceutical analysis that dramatically reduce costs in Quality Control

 Raw Materials Identification Without Opening the Container

-RapIDTM uses Cobalt's unique Spatially Offset Raman Spectroscopy (SORSTM) technology to identify raw materials through unopened containers, including multi-layered paper and plastic sacks, thick amber glass, plastic tubs and super-sacks/FIBCs.
-Measurements take seconds and, by avoiding sampling steps, more containers can be tested per hour with less resource.
+RapID™ uses Cobalt's unique Spatially Offset Raman Spectroscopy (SORS™) technology to identify raw materials through unopened containers, including multi-layered paper and plastic sacks, thick amber glass, plastic tubs and super-sacks/FIBCs.
+Measurements take seconds and, by avoiding opening the containers, more can be tested per hour with increased safety and less resource.

 - Up to 10x increase in testing throughput